AmraniCh/vanilla-filemanager/README.md

 ## Modals error alerts

-When an operation fails some times, and you want to show the server side error, so the user know what happen.
+When an operation (ajax request) fails some times, and you want to show the server-side error, so the user knows what happen.

 For that purpose all modals components haves an error alert div inside their body, to show the alert just add class 'show' to the div.